You have read this article downloads /

 I just got ahold of a copy of the new Lexie Barnes book, Sew Up a Home Makeover: 50 Simple Sewing Projects to Transform Your Space.
 It was fun to see my fabrics featured on a few items, including this cute butterfly chair and pillow.
 The book is full of instructions for customizing everything with fabric: a roller shade, sofa slipcover, upholstered headboard, duvet cover, reversible placemats, marshmallow floor pouf, switch plate cover, window curtains... and a mere 42 other things.
 It's really too bad Lexie was running low on ideas.

-You have read this article books with the title September 2011.
-You can bookmark this page URL http://jenkrebs.blogspot.com/2011/09/useful-book-sew-up-home-makeover.html.
+with the title September 2011.
+You can bookmark this page URL https://jenkrebs.blogspot.com/2011/09/useful-book-sew-up-home-makeover.html.
 Thanks!

 Rex Ray wall decals at Blik